-When you're ready to start moving your application closer to test, staging or production environments, you need a plan to regularly move your code between environments.
+When you're ready to start getting your application closer to test, staging or production environments, you need to plan for regularly moving your code between environments.
 A continuous integration (CI) server is the ideal solution for managing your deployments, regardless of whether you intend to deploy to a live environment with every push.

 Setting up for CI also improves your approach to local development, especially when you think about your CI approach from the start.
-Ideally, anything you do during CI, you should first do locally to ensure that other developers on the team can easily replicate your setup, and that your CI system is properly configured to obtain dependencies, run tests and the like.
+Ideally, anything you do during CI you should first do locally to ensure that other developers on the team can easily replicate your setup, and that your CI system is properly configured to obtain dependencies, run tests and the like.

-For Vue.js applications, I recommend considering one of the following CI tools:
+For React applications, I recommend considering one of the following CI tools: